tinacms/tina.io/content/blog/2021-a-year-in-review.md

 ## July 2021

 One of the most common and most impactful pieces of feedback we received was around media management.
 You wanted to know why you couldn't have your media managed using Tina + Cloud.
 We knew that this was a big hurdle for users, so we immediately started working on a solution and introduced the integration with Cloudinary.
-We chose Cloudinary because they:
+We chose Cloudinary because:

 1. Support for all image types
 2. Optimized images